soc/scala-lang/documentation/faq/index.md

 Todo...

 ### What are Scala's compatibility guarantees?
-**JH: Compare with Java's guarantees**
+Compare with Java's guarantees?

-### Why does Scala use "i: Int" syntax?
+### Why does Scala use "i: Int" syntax instead of "Int i"?
-(instead of the "Int i" syntax that Java uses)
-It improves readability especially in combination with Scala's powerful type inference.
+It improves readability especially in combination with Scala's type inference.
 Example:
 ```scala
 (1 to 10).map((x: Int) => x*x) // explicit type annotation
 (1 to 10).map((x) => x*x) // uses type inference
 (1 to 10).map((Int x) => x*x) // not valid Scala syntax
 ```
-The snippet 1 is unnecessarily verbose as the compiler knows that parameter x must be of type Int.
-Snippet 2 shows the same code using type inference.
-Snippet 3 shows how it would look like with Java syntax, which is less readable in Scala.
+Line 1 is unnecessarily verbose as the compiler knows that parameter x must be of type Int.
+Line 2 shows the same code using type inference.
+Line 3 shows how it would look like in Java syntax, which is less readable in Scala.

 This is not issue in Java, because it has no type inference, so it is clear that the first token is type and second token is identifier.
 If Scala used this syntax, it would not be so clear, because you can omit the type in some cases.